-To answer this question, we introduce a new mechanism that physically grounds depth foundation models through passive light wave encoding in a single monocular capture.
+To answer this question, we introduce a new framework that physically grounds DFMs through passive light wave encoding in a single monocular capture.
 This is enabled by our custom-designed and fabricated birefringent metalens --- an ultra-thin, planar element composed of nanophotonic structures for modulating optical wavefronts with subwavelength resolution (see \cref{sec:related:metalens} for background).
 As illustrated in \cref{fig:teaser}, our metalens decomposes incoming light into two orthogonal polarization channels, each formed by a distinct depth-dependent point spread function (PSF).
-These two channels are formed along the same optical path and are projected onto the sensor in a single exposure, where the relative shift between the conjugate PSFs encodes metric depth.
-Importantly, although two images are captured, they originate from one viewpoint and one shot without multi-view parallax, making our method fundamentally different from stereo.
+These two channels are formed along the same optical path and are projected onto the sensor in a single exposure, where the positional shift between the conjugate PSFs encodes metric depth.
+Both images originate from one viewpoint without multi-view parallax, making our approach fundamentally distinct from stereo.

-\note{ Our algorithms and methods to show technical contributions and that our solutions are not trivial. } Next, without changing the architecture or adding parameters, we fuse the two polarization channels into a pseudo-RGB representation that retains scene semantics while embedding physical depth cues, enabling a depth foundation model to recover metric depth from the optical signals.
-Specifically, we prompt and fine-tune the Depth Anything V2~\cite{depth_anything_v2} as our model backbone.
-To solve the challenge in collecting large-scale training data, we develop a light wave simulator that synthesizes the polarization channels from RGB-D datasets by physically modeling the birefringent metalens.
-While the simulation-to-real gap can degrade performance, we analyze its sources and introduce a novel wave propagation simulator with PSF splatting, polarization-aware data augmentation, and few-shot learning with real captures, achieving robust generalization from synthetic data to metalens measurements.
+Subsequently, through an input adaptation strategy, we transform the two polarization channels into a three-channel representation that embeds physical depth cues while retaining scene semantics.
+This enables a pretrained DFM to leverage its robust learned priors while simultaneously recovering metric scale from the optical signals without necessitating any architectural modifications.
+Specifically, we choose the Depth Anything V2~\cite{depth_anything_v2} as our model backbone.
+To solve the challenge in collecting large-scale training data, we develop a simulation pipeline that synthesizes the polarization channels from RGB-D datasets by physically modeling the birefringent metalens.
+While the simulation-to-real gap can degrade performance, we analyze its sources and introduce a novel disocclusion-aware simulator that more accurately models the optical formation of asymmetric PSFs, supplemented by polarization-aware data augmentation.